tauteo/robotics-club/lesson-plans/linux-overview.md

 pi@raspberry:~/programs $
 ```

 Two alternative commands to print out file contents are `less` and `more`, both of which support *paging*.
 This displays the contents of the file one page (screen height) at a time.
 The `less` command is the preferred command, as it has more functionality (less is more...).
-You can use the arrow keys to move up and down, as well as the space bar to scroll a whole page.
-Press `q` to exit and return to the terminal.
+You can use the arrow keys to move up and down, as well as the <kbd>space</kbd> bar to scroll a whole page.
+Press <kbd>q</kbd> to exit and return to the terminal.
 ```bash
 pi@raspberry:~/programs $ less blink.py
 ```